AI Use Cases/Law Firms

 The AI Solution

 Revenue Institute builds a purpose-built AI screening layer that ingests resumes directly from your email intake, Clio candidate records, and practice group submission portals, then processes candidates against a dynamic knowledge base of your firm's staffing requirements, matter specializations, and conflict rules.
-The system integrates read-only connectors to Elite 3E and iManage to cross-reference candidate backgrounds against existing client matters and attorney networks, ensuring zero false positives on conflict flags.
+The system integrates read-only connectors to Elite 3E and iManage to cross-reference candidate backgrounds against existing client matters and attorney networks, so conflict flags are grounded in your actual matter data rather than name-matching guesses.
 The AI model learns your firm's historical hiring patterns - which practice groups prioritize litigation experience, which value law school tier, which require prior BigLaw exposure - and scores candidates on a weighted rubric you control and audit.

 Automated Workflow Execution

 For your HR team, the workflow shifts from manual resume review to exception-based triage.
 The AI pre-screens 80-90% of inbound resumes, auto-categorizing by practice group fit, flagging credential gaps (missing bar admission, insufficient experience), and surfacing conflict risks before human review.
 Your HR staff reviews only the top 15-25% of candidates, with AI-generated summaries highlighting relevant experience, bar status, and any red flags.
-Partners see a curated shortlist instead of raw resume stacks, reducing their screening burden by 70%.
+Partners see a curated shortlist instead of raw resume stacks - the working target is a 70% cut in their screening burden.

 A Systems-Level Fix